zachsnoek/btools/README.md

 </br></br>

 **bfiles**
 `bfiles` is a file that contains a list of files to be copied to all of the compute nodes.
-It contains:
+It contains:</br></br>
 ```
 /etc/passwd/
 /etc/group/